koendv/vacuum-pump-controller/README_DEVELOPER.md

 Plugging in a sensor is detected by setting the chip select pin to INPUT_PULLDOWN and reading the pin status.
 When a sensor is present chip select pin will be pulled high.

-A removed sensor is detected by trying to read the chip id over spi, and checking chip id is unchanged.
+A removed sensor is detected by trying to read the chip id over spi, and finding the chip id has changed.

 ## Hardware